 Learn all there is to know about Chania in our detailed guide.
 Here is a great article to start exploring the Greek city: Secrets of Chania Tourism.

 Also go through the following articles to know about various great attractions & tours in Chania, top hotels & restaurants, shopping, nightlife, transports and lot more.

 Crete’s second-largest town Chania lies along the northern coast of Crete and commands a sizeable portion of the tourist flow that comes to Greece.
-Natural beauty, an amalgamation of cultures, wine and gastronomy and the pleasant contrast of old town and the new town of Chania are some of its selling points.
-Chania old town… Read the full article
+Natural beauty, an amalgamation of cultures, wine and gastronomy and the pleasant contrast between the old town and the new town of Chania are some of its selling points.
+The Old… Read the full article